+Pollutants in tailpipe emissions are products of incomplete combustion and the high temperatures that exist during combustion.
 Pollutants include hydrocarbons (HC), carbon monoxide (CO), nitrogen oxides (NO_x), sulfur oxides (SO_x), and particulate matter (PM).
+SO_x and

-SO_x and PM are generated mainly from diesel engines.
+GEORGIAS Clean Air Force PM are generated mainly from diesel engines.